Latent Spectral Regularization for Continual Learning: Conclusion

 \section{Conclusion}

-In this work, we investigate how the latent space of a CL model changes throughout training.
-We find that latent-space projections of past exemplars are relentlessly drawn closer together, possibly interfering and paving the way for catastrophic forgetting.

-Drawing on spectral graph theory, we propose \methodname (\methnam): a regularizer that encourages the clustering of data points in the latent space, without constraining individual coordinates.
-We show that our approach can be easily combined with any rehearsal-based CL approach, improving the performance of SOTA methods on standard benchmarks.
+In this work, we investigate the evolution of a CL model's latent space throughout training.
+We find that latent-space projections of past exemplars are relentlessly drawn closer together, paving the way for catastrophic forgetting.
+Drawing on spectral graph theory, we propose \methnam: a regularizer that encourages the clustering of data points in the latent space, without constraining individual coordinates.
+We show that our approach can be easily combined with any rehearsal-based CL approach, improving their performance on standard benchmarks.